 Firstly, golf club sets contain all the clubs you need to begin and often come with a golf bag.
 Buying the golf bag, irons, woods, driver and putter separately can get expensive.

-Secondly, if you buy a set aimed at beginner you know the clubs will be made with forgiveness in mind.
+Secondly, if you buy a set aimed at beginners you know the clubs will be made with forgiveness in mind.
 There are many other forgiving drivers and irons, but there are also clubs that are harder to hit.

 Sticking to beginner sets should ensure you’ve got the right gear, making the game as fun as possible. the complete sets at the top of this review offer you exceptional equipment that will likely serve you well for many years as you progress as a golfer.

 Summary – Best women’s golf clubs

 I hope this review as been useful.
 After many years of coaching beginner players, I can safely say that investing in some great golf clubs will really help your progress and enjoyment of golf.
 For more equipment insights check out this article on the best women’s golf balls.

 Do leave any comments or questions you have below – I’ll do my best to get back to you as quickly as I can.
 Also, if you want a free weekly email with some golfing tips come join the Golf Insider weekly post.